-Fair Value of Investment Properties Refer to Note 6 of the Consolidated Financial Statements
+Fair Value of Investment Properties

+(Refer to Note 6 of the Consolidated Financial Statements)

-As at December 31, 2021, the fair value of the REIT's investment properties was \$1,404 million which accounted for 98.8% of the REIT's total assets.
+As at December 31, 2022, the fair value of the REIT's investment properties totaled \$1,425 million, which accounted for approximately 98% of the REIT's total assets.

 The valuation of investment properties is a key audit matter due to the subjective nature of the key inputs used in the valuation techniques and the sensitivity of fair value to changes in significant assumptions.
-The key inputs used in determining fair value include capitalization rates, discount rates and future cash flows, which are influenced by the nature of each investment property and prevailing market conditions.
+The key inputs used in determining fair value include capitalization rates, discount rates and estimated future cash flows, which are influenced by the characteristics, location and market of each investment property and prevailing market conditions.